apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 | `PHANTOM`                 | Authentication proceeds and requested MFA is communicated to the client if provider is unavailable.
 | `NONE`                    | Do not contact the provider at all to check for availability.
 Assume the provider is available.

+A default failure mode can also be specified globally via CAS properties and may be overriden individually by CAS registered services.
+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ## Ranking Providers

 At times, CAS needs to determine the correct provider when step-up authentication is required.
 Consider for a moment that CAS